origin-1/gulp-eslint-new/README.md

 npm i -D gulp-eslint-new
 ```

-gulp-eslint-new will also install the latest version of ESLint 8, unless another one is found.
+gulp-eslint-new will also install the latest version of ESLint 9, unless another one is found.
-To use a particular version of ESLint 8, install it by yourself.
+To use a particular version of ESLint, install it by yourself.
 For example, to use ESLint 8.8.0:

 ```console